MatthieuDartiailh/eapii/docs/source/get_started/introduction.rst

 --------------------------------

-Eapii offers the possibility to cache a number of instruments parameters to tries to limitate the actual communication with the instruement.
+Eapii offers the possibility to cache a number of instruments parameters to tries to limit the actual communication with the instrument.
 As this is likely (and could even be dangerous) to generate a lot of confusion if multiple drivers access to the same instrument, Eapii enforces the unicity of the driver based on the communication information.
 This could produce unexpected